The Battle on the Ivory Road.

 Fresh lancers and swordsmen pushed the enemy back.
 On the road came the Blue Turbans of Kartarpur, armored in silver and brandishing tridents.
 Behind them came rocket bearers.
 The reinforcements continued the persecution.
 There would be no retreat this time.
 The cannibal horde would not reach the forest for another try.

-Around me, men covered in entrails fell to the ground, crying and kissing their medallions, then the earth, in gratitude.
+Around me, men covered in entrails fell to the ground, kissing the earth in gratitude.
 It gave us a few minutes of peace.
 A few blessed moments during which I thought we had averted catastrophe.
 I felt I had given the very last of my strength and that I would collapse and sleep for a year on the plain of our victory.

 But the reinforcements stopped in their tracks.